Africa is believed to be the most diverse, beautiful and interesting continent that our planet has to offer.

 Spot the big five on an African Safari at Kruger National Park (Limpopo)

 The world renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
 It is one of the largest game reserves covering an area of 19,485 square kilometres.
+Take the kids on a safari and see if you can spot the big 5!
 (Safari Tip: Early mornings and evening time are usually the most productive game viewing periods.)

 Discover the rugged and untamed Wild coast (Eastern Cape)